gjanco/mezmo-dd-marketplace/trek10_coverage_advisor/README.md

 ### Dashboards
 * Trek10 provides a centralized, high level, dashboard that allows you to see a count of unmonitored metrics, see recent recommendations, generate a PDF report of all recommendations, and control whether the integration checks your account nightly for new recommendations.

+### Usage
+The main use of this integration is to allow you to quickly see which AWS metrics you have in your account that you don't have corresponding monitors for.
+You can check in on the dashboard weekly and generate a report, or you can set up monitors to alert you daily if you would rather be notified that way.

+### Vendor Information
+* Trek10
+* Bio: We are technical gurus and builders at heart.
+Long time users of AWS and Datadog we have helped numerous companies in their adoptions of both with professional service and training engagements.
+We primarily use Datadog as a tool in our managed services for AWS.
+We took an internal tool that lets us know when we need to add monitors to one of our client's accounts and modified it for your use.
+* website: trek10.com

 ## Setup
 No big setup required!